galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 # Step 1: Pre-processing

-The goal of the first step is to upload and prepare the file so that it will be usable for the *regional GAM* analysis.
+The goal of the first step is to upload and prepare the file so that it will be usable for the *regional GAM* analysis (See [this warning](#inputdatawarning) for more information about the input file.
-First of all, you will have to upload the files on Galaxy-E and then you might have to use some specific formating tools to be able to use *regional GAM* tools.
+First of all, you will have to upload the files on Galaxy-E and then you might have to use some data handling tools to be able to use *regional GAM* tools.

 >  ### {% icon hands_on %} Hands-on: Data upload
 >